Our paediatric therapy program is comprised of three components: physiotherapy, occupational therapy and sensory integration therapy.

 Children to 18 years of age

-Therapy services for children from 36 months to 18 years of age are provided on a fee for service basis.
+Therapy services for children from school entry to 18 years of age are provided on a fee for service basis.

 To refer your child, or for more information: